denten-books/plain-text/1-chapter.md

 complementary senses of the word.
 The first entails finding the text in the machine.
 Device reading happens on a screen which refreshes itself at a rate of 60 cycles per second (Hertz).
 Screen textuality is therefore by definition ephemeral.
-We will have to dig deeper to find the source for what is seen on the screen.
+We will have to dig deeper to find the source for what flashes on the screen.
 The second sense of "location" entails the search for spaces where literary devices operate.
 Note that I do not write "computers" or "electronic books."
 Literary devices are those machines that in themselves constitute a system for textual diffusion.
 They facilitate symbolic exchange.

 Both senses of locality, micro and macro, lead us to an archive in the history of literary computing.
 With the above definitions in mind, I will argue that all computing is in part a literary activity in that it participates in the circulation of written texts.
 We can therefore read the device as we would any other form of literature.
 More than "can," I will later argue for an ethics of computational reading, by which the device internals *must* be made available for analysis.
-Three devices, which have fundamentally changed the nature of the literary encounter (reading and writing), will emerge by the end of the chapter.
+Three devices that have fundamentally changed the nature of the literary encounter (reading and writing), will emerge by the end of the chapter.

+## 1.1 Literary Device as Gadget and Technique

 The formal concept of a "device," widely used in literary studies, is an artifact of an unfortunate translation from Russian.
 The word *priem* would be